horselord-joe-8053/voice-aided-lang-study/Portuguese_Study/README.md

 ## 🎯 Overview

-This system helps you learn Portuguese numbers by generating realistic text content with various numbers (years, populations, GDP, percentages) and converting them to speech using state-of-the-art TTS providers.
+This system helps you learn Portuguese with voice aid, for example
+- Portuguese numbers by generating realistic text content with various numbers (years, populations, GDP, percentages) and converting them to speech using state-of-the-art TTS providers.
+- Portuguese conjugation examples through listening to examples.
 It includes comprehensive cost monitoring to track your API usage and expenses.

 ### Key Benefits:
 - **🎓 Educational**: Practice Portuguese number pronunciation